yosr125/Pink-Panther-Money-Convertor/README.md

                     throw new Error("API returned no valid JSON text.");
                 }
             } catch (error) {
-                console.error("Failed to fetch live rates, using fallback rates.", error);
+                // If it fails (e.g., 401 or network issue), it will fall back to static rates gracefully. console.error("Failed to fetch live rates, using fallback rates.", error);
                 RATES = FALLBACK_RATES;
+                currentRateDisplay.textContent = 'Using Fallback Rates (Static) ⚠️';
                 console.warn("WARNING: Using reliable, static fallback rates.
 Conversion accuracy is still guaranteed, but rates are not real-time.");
             } finally {
                 // Regardless of success, update the UI